As a blogger, you want to get traffic to your site and make money. One of the simplest ways to do this is through your email newsletter.

 No matter how you made the printable, it should be in a pdf format.
 But, you can’t add a pdf as an image to your form.
 That means you need to take a create a thumbnail of your printable so you can add it to your form.
 There are a couple of ways to do this.

 CREATE A JPG OF THE PDF

-One way to get your printable download to convert, or save, the printable in a jpg format.
-That takes it from the printable to an image, which can be manipulated and added where needed (such as forms and other places in your blog posts).
+One way to get your printable download is to convert or save the printable in a jpg format.
+That takes it from the printable to an image that can be manipulated.
+Then you will add it where needed (such as forms and other places in your blog posts).

 If you use Canva to make your printable, save a copy of your form and download it as jpg rather than a pdf, and you’ll have what you need.

 For those who do not use Canva, you will need to convert the file.
 Mac users can easily do this with the Preview App.
 Open the pdf and under File, click on Export and when the window comes up, change the format to jpg and hit save.

 Whether you use a Mac or PC, you can also use an online converter to change your PDF to a jpg format.
 One such site is PDF to Image.
 Follow the steps to get your form in the right format.

 Keep in mind that the image is still full size, so you will need to reduce that size further if you wish to upload it to your form (see the next step).

 HOW DO YOU SEND THE FREEBIE AUTOMATICALLY SENT WHEN SOMEONE SIGNS UP?